About

 CTE_Logo_fullcolor.png

-ALL ABOUT TCTSY
+ABOUT TCTSY

 Developed at the Center for Trauma and Embodiment at JRI in Needham, Massachusetts, Trauma Center Trauma-Sensitive Yoga (TCTSY) is an empirically validated, clinical intervention for complex trauma or chronic, treatment-resistant post-traumatic stress disorder (PTSD).
 The TCTSY program is included in the National Registry of Evidence-based Programs and Practices (NREPP) database published by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 In addition to yoga, TCTSY has foundations in Trauma Theory, Attachment Theory, and Neuroscience.